doctorfree/RoonCommandLine/README.md

 common commands like awk and sed.
 Check that these commands are properly installed and, if not, install them.

-The macInstall script uses the command:
+The installation scripts use the command:

-    $ python -m site --user-site

-to retrieve the location of the User site packages directory from Python.
-It then parses that with awk.
-If that doesn’t find it then it uses the command:

     $ python -c ‘import site; print(site.getsitepackages())’ | tr -d ‘[],’)

 to retrieve a list of folders Python uses for site packages.
-If either of these commands is failing to retrieve the Python site package folder that contains the Python Roon API module, or if your Linux subsystem does not have the necessary commands then the patch will fail.
-The patch is applied in the discovered folder, for example $HOME/.local/lib/python3.8/site-packages/roonapi/ and creates files with a .orig suffix as backups.
+If this command fails to retrieve the Python site package folder that contains the Python Roon API module, or if your Linux subsystem does not have the necessary commands then the patch will fail.
+The patch is applied in the discovered folder, and creates files with a .orig suffix as backups.

 Verify that the "roon" frontend command shell script has been configured properly.
 Open the roon shell script in an editor and find the two lines near the top of the